The Writing Assistance Center provides the following student-centered services for faculty:

 - Access to documentation or style manuals for your professional and scholarly work

-- Assistance with revising and editing your scholarly research and writing
+- Assistance with revising your scholarly research and writing